 Beginning in March 2020 and continuing through the second quarter of 2020, the ongoing COVID-19 pandemic has reduced patient access to clinician offices for in-person testing, which has resulted in a reduced volume of billable samples received.
 April 2020 billable sample volume was down by approximately 80%, commensurate with the closure of dermatology offices, compared to the average monthly billable sample volume for January and February of 2020 prior to the beginning of the stay-at-home orders.
-April 2020 billable sample volume throughout the rest of the second quarter as various states and dermatology offices began to open throughout the country.
+April 2020 billable sample volume decreased by approximately 56% compared to April 2019.
+Despite the downturn in billable samples in April 2020, we saw a stabilization of billable sample volume throughout the rest of the second quarter as various states and dermatology offices began to open throughout the country.
 June 2020 billable sample volume was approximately 5% lower than our average monthly billable sample volume for January and February 2020.
 However, billable sample volume for the three months ended June 30, 2020 was up 12% compared to the same period of the prior year, and June 2020 billable sample volume increased 90% compared to June 2019.
+Billable sample volume exceeded pre-pandemic levels in July 2020 even without all dermatology practices returning to full operations.
 Billable sample volumes could continue to be impacted by the resurgence of the virus in the future.